A low carb, gluten free, and paleo friendly breakfast, delicious banana, nectarine and flaxseed pancakes will keep you

 I have one simple rule on eggs, which is only to buy free range, and to try, as far as I can, to only buy products containing free range eggs.
 Loads and loads of products contain egg, many of which are not free range.
-Despite the ban on battery cages (take a tour of the virtual battery cage) hens can still be kept in so called “enriched” cages, not much of any sort of a life for an animal.
+Despite the ban on battery cages, hens can still be kept in so called “enriched” cages, not much of any sort of a life for an animal.